Skip to content

 yarn build-wasm

-Forking a Demo EVM Appchain with Chopsticks
+Forking a Demo EVM Network with Chopsticks

 yarn start --endpoint wss://fraa-dancebox-3001-rpc.a.dancebox.tanssi.network